octokit/endpoint.js/README.md

 // }
 ```

-Alternatively, pass in all options in a single object
+Alternatively, pass in all options in a single object:

 ```js
 const options = endpoint({ method, url, headers, org, type })
 ```

-Using `@octokit/endpoint` with common request libraries
+Using `@octokit/endpoint` with common request libraries:

 ```js
 // using with fetch (https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)